Compare Quotes for A New Conservatory Roof

 p-shaped conservatory

-The average 3 metre x 3 metre conservatory costs about £13,950, according to Everest.
-However, this price can fluctuate significantly, depending on a number of factors – it can end up costing over £40,000, and even up to £100,000.
+According to Everest, the average 3 metre x 3 metre conservatory costs about £15,000.
+However, this price can fluctuate significantly, depending on several factors – some can cost as much as £100,000.

 The style of the conservatory is the most significant factor that alters the price, as you can see in the table below.